bionlplab/medtext/medtext-docs/pipeline/data_conversion.md

 # Data conversion

-This section describes how to seamlessly convert between BioC data model, the plain str, and CDM NOTE table.
+This section describes how to seamlessly convert between BioC data model, the plain text, and CDM NOTE table.

 ## BioC

-RadText uses the [BioC](http://bioc.sourceforge.net/) format as the unified interface.
+MedText uses the [BioC](http://bioc.sourceforge.net/) format as the unified interface.
 BioC is a simple format to share text data and annotations.
 It allows a large number of different annotations to be represented.
 The BioC data model can represent a broad range of data elements from a collection of documents through passages, sentences, down to annotations on individual tokens and relations between them.
 Thus it is suitable for